Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Introduction

 Strong correlations in electronic systems have a profound effect on conductivity, and lead to a range of unconventional behaviors which are at the center of interest in condensed matter theory.
 One such behavior is the linear temperature dependence of resistivity, observed in the cuprate superconductors\cite{takagi1992,Keimer2015,Legros2018}.
 The linear resistivity has been reproduced by numerical simulation of the Hubbard model\cite{Pruschke1993,Jarrel1994,Bergeron2011,deng,vucicevic2015prl,perepelitsky2016,kokalj2017,Vucicevic2019,Huang2019,Vranic2020}, as well as with ultra cold atom simulations\cite{Brown2018}.
 It is viewed as an effect of proximity to the Mott transition\cite{Terletska2011,vucicevic2013,vucicevic2015prl} or quantum critical points\cite{Bergeron2011,Krempa2012,Rameau2014,Hartnoll2014}, as well as a generic high-temperature feature of correlated materials which are well approximated by a single-band model \cite{perepelitsky2016}.

 External magnetic fields are also known to affect the transport properties of electronic systems \cite{thomson}, sometimes drastically: in the context of the two-dimensional electron gas, magnetic field leads to the well-known quantum Hall effect (QHE), where conductivity displays intricate dependence on the magnetic field \cite{klitzing1980,Thouless1982,niu1985,ezawa}.
 The effect of the Coulomb interaction is here essential for the understanding of the fractional QHE\cite{tsui1982,laughlin1983}.
 In conventional metals, resistivity is an oscillatory function of the magnetic field, which is the well known Shubnikov-de Haas effect (SdH)\cite{SdH1,shoenberg}.
 However, the SdH effect is often observed even in states which are assumed to be correlated and are not yet fully understood\cite{LeBoeuf2007,Moetakef2012,Sebastian2015}.
 In such cases, an effective Fermi liquid description of the material is often invoked to analyze the experimental data, and to map out the geometry of the Fermi surface.
 It is, therefore, of great importance to understand the interplay of strong coupling and magnetic fields in lattice systems.
 The study of magnetoresistance in correlated lattice models has been so far limited to perturbative approaches, either for weak fields\cite{Voruganti1992,Ding2017,wang2021arxiv}, or weak interactions\cite{Thouless1982,Auerbach2019,Wijesinghe2019}.
-To the best of our knowledge, the only non-perturbative treatments were limited to either the transversal conductivity\cite{Assad1995,Markov2019} or the effective Fermi liquid parameters\cite{Sherman2015,Acheche2017,Markov2019}.
+To the best of our knowledge, the only non-perturbative calculations of magnetotransport were limited to the transversal conductivity\cite{Assad1995,Markov2019,Wang2020}.
+Non-perturbative calculations were also performed for the effective Fermi liquid parameters (quasiparticle weight, scattering rate and density of states at the Fermi level)\cite{Sherman2015,Acheche2017,Markov2019}, which can be considered relevant for longitudinal conductivity.

 In this paper we study the effect of magnetic field on both the longitudinal and transversal conductivity in the square lattice Hubbard model in several parameter regimes: from weak to strong coupling, low to high temperature, and in the full range of the magnetic field.